govex/performance-management-getting-started/structure.md

 <h5>How will you bring departments to the table and cultivate buy-in for the process?</h5>

 * *Sharing information on results that other cities have seen from focusing on performance metrics can help make the case for internal buy-in.
 Let department heads know that the performance meetings are an opportunity to elevate issues, propose solutions, and request resources.*

+* Cross-departmental participation also drives more creative solutions.
+So in addition to your program experts, aim for representation from the following divisions:
+  * Finance/Budget
+  * Procurement
+  * Information Technology
+  * Communications
+  * Legal
+  * Human Resources
+  * Equal Rights
 <hr>

 <h5>How frequently will the meetings occur?</h5>
 * *Frequency is important to keep the momentum going.
 Holding meetings at regular, publicly posted intervals helps build trust with residents by building in accountability.*

+* Consider placing holds on the calendars of all senior executives one year in advance, along with back-up holds in case the orginal meetings get bumped.

-* *Kansas City releases its [KCStat schedule](http://kcmo.gov/kcstat/meetings/) for the following year at the end of the previous year.*
+* *Kansas City releases its [KCStat schedule](http://kcmo.gov/kcstat/meetings/) for the upcoming year at the end of the previous year.*
 <hr>

 <h5>Will meetings be public?</h5>